zchee/zistretto/README.md

 ## Status

-Ristretto is production-ready.
-See [Projects using Ristretto](#projects-using-ristretto).
+Zistretto is production-ready.
+See [Projects using Zistretto](#projects-using-zistretto).

 ## Table of Contents